Friends of the Wild Flower Garden

-In late 1955, while Martha Crone was Garden Curator, the Garden received a gift from the Minnetonka Garden Club of $750, along with a gift of $25 from The Little Minnetonka Garden Club for purposes of establishing an entire new Fern Hill in an undeveloped portion of the Garden.
+In late 1955, while Martha Crone was Garden Curator, the Friends of the Wild Flower Garden received a gift from the Minnetonka Garden Club of $750, along with a gift of $25 from The Little Minnetonka Garden Flower Club for purposes of establishing an entire new Fern Hill in an undeveloped portion of the Garden.
 (1) It is not entirely clear from Martha Crone’s records whether that purpose was specifically designated by the donors or whether Martha specifically suggested such a plan for funding, but the latter is most likely.
-Contact between the Club and Martha may have come from a Friends member or from one of Martha's slide lectures about the Garden given every year in the 1950s.
+Contact between the Clubs and Martha may have come from a Friends member or from one of Martha's slide lectures about the Garden given every year in the 1950s, but her earliest contact with the clubs seems to be a lecture she gave about the Garden at a Lake Minnetonka Garden Club meeting on July 29, 1937 at the home of Mrs. Russell Bennett and a May 3, 1937 Garden tour to the Little Garden Club of Minnetonka.
+(2) Russell Bennett became a Friends founding director in 1952.

 Below: A portion of the new Fern Hill with new plants put in.
 Photo from a Kodachrome taken by Martha Crone on May 14, 1956.